 Dental implants help to replace a missing tooth permanently.
 A small screw-like structure is first installed into the jaw bone by the dentist and it forms the root of the new tooth.

-People who have had a severe bone loss in their jaw may need a bone graft beforehand.
+People who have had severe bone loss in their jaw may need a bone graft beforehand.

 This regrowth of the bone is stimulated by the implant, making the new tooth more stable.